 Considering current economic conditions, it may likely be the most productive use of the subject is to hold for future development.
-However, it can be reasonably concluded that the highest land value, if vacant, would be generated by use of the site for a residential or mixed-use development to serve the submarket.
+However, it can be reasonably concluded that the highest land value, if vacant, would be generated by use of the site for a cultural institution, community center or assembly hall.